The SAME score: Improved cosine based bias score for word embeddings: SAME

-To address the shortcomings of the existing bias scores, we propose a new score based on the before mentioned bias definition: Scoring Association Means of Word Embeddings (SAME).
-It has a similar intuition to WEAT, in terms of measuring polarity between attribute sets, but fulfills the criteria set up in the last chapter.
-In a first step we detail SAME for a setting with binary attributes and then extend it to the multiple attributes case.
+To address the shortcomings of the existing cosine based bias scores, we propose a new score based on the before mentioned bias definition (Section \ref{sec:related_work}): \emph{Scoring Association Means of Word Embeddings} (SAME).
+It has a similar intuition to WEAT in terms of contrasting over attribute sets, but is meant to fulfill the criteria set up in \cite{icpram24schroeder}, as we will prove in Section \ref{sec:analysis_same}.
+Our empirical results in Section \ref{sec:experiments} support this.
+First, we define SAME in terms of a binary fairness problem, then extend to scenarios with multiple groups and finally show that it meets the criteria from \cite{icpram24schroeder}.